TangentFoxy/guard13007.com/ReadMe.md

   (to prevent updates triggering when pushing unrelated branches)
 - `githook_secret "secret"` the secret string used on GitHub

-Assumes you are using MoonScript.
 Will attempt to checkout, pull, update submodules if needed, compile all code, then run migrations, and finally update the running server without interruption.

 Returns a log along with exit codes on success or failure.